akaLittleGrass/date-format-conversion/README.md

 # date-format-conversion
-A javascript function used to do some date format conversion
+Converter used to do some date format conversion

 ## Basic usage
 ```bash